 They vary according to age and league rules.

-Naturally, the soccer ball preferred by one player won’t be suitable for another unless they belong to the same skill level.
+Naturally, soccer balls preferred by one player won’t be suitable for another unless they belong to the same skill level.

-And we will also answer some common questions regarding soccer ball sizes.
+And we will also answer some common questions regarding soccer ball sizes (see also ‘What Size Soccer Ball Is Best By Age?‘).

 Without further ado, let’s get the soccer ball rolling.